This post may contain affiliate links, from which we earn an income.

 From Casablanca, jump on the A2 heading north and then inland.
-This road has tolls which can only be paid in cash.
-It will take you around three to four hours to get to Fez depending on how fast you drive and traffic on the day.
+This road has tolls that can only be paid in cash.
+It will take you around three to four hours to get to Fez depending on how fast you drive and the traffic on the day.

-Fez is noisy, raw, dilapidated and beautiful all at once.
-It is an astonishing city, full of culture, spectacle and history.
+Fez is noisy, raw, dilapidated, and beautiful all at once.
+It is an astonishing city, full of culture, delicious Moroccan food, spectacle, and history.
 The footprint of the ancient medina, Fes el-Bali, has remained unchanged for the last one thousand years and is still home to over 70,000 people.
-This dark, twisting and unrelenting place, the worlds largest car free urban area, evokes strong feelings in most visitors.
-Whether you love or hate the chaos and disorder of the medina, to not visit would be a missed opportunity.

 What to See in Fes el-Bali

-Kairouine Mosque and University – one of the largest mosque’s in Africa and often touted as the oldest university in the world, this place is at the heart of the medina.
+One of the largest mosques in Africa and often touted as the oldest university in the world, this place is at the heart of the medina.
 Non-Muslims cannot enter, but you can gaze in from the main door on Derb Boutouil.

 What to See in Fes el-Jdid

-Mellah – the old Jewish quarter which one housed over 250,000 Jews, now home to only a handful.
-The Rue des Merindes is lined with houses built with open balconies, very different to local the style, where Jewish ladies would have watched the world go by.
+The old Jewish quarter which once housed over 250,000 Jews is now home to only a handful.
+The Rue des Merindes is lined with houses built with open balconies, very different from local the style, where Jewish ladies would have watched the world go by.

-Royal Palace – sadly not open the the public, but you can go and marvel at the brass doors surrounded by intricate centuries old plasterwork and incredibly detailed mosaics.
+The Palace is sadly not open to the public, but you can go and marvel at the brass doors surrounded by intricate centuries-old plasterwork and incredibly detailed mosaics.

 We would suggest three nights here, to soak up the peace and tranquility of the desert and to enjoy all the activities on offer in the area.
-From experiencing a traditional berber camp in the desert, to sand boarding and fossil hunting, staying in Merzouga for a few days is like a mini-holiday within your holiday!
+From experiencing a traditional Berber camp in the desert, to sand boarding and fossil hunting, staying in Merzouga for a few days is like a mini-holiday within your Morocco holidays!

 From Merzouga, you’re heading to the gorges of Todra and Dades.
 Take the N13 north and then pick up the N12 going west before meeting the R113 north to Tinghir (sometimes Tinerhir) three hours later.
 From the small village, pick up the R703 north.

-From the Dades Gorge, our road trip route takes us further west on the N10 to Ouarzazarte, then the N9 to Ait Benhaddou.
+From the Dades Gorge, our road trip route takes us further west on the N10 to Ouarzazate, then the N9 to Ait Benhaddou.

-It’s also home to a thriving film scene in Morocco, with the nearest town of Ouarzazarte being home to several studios.
-Ait Benhaddou was a filming location for Game of Thrones and Gladiator were filmed here and locals will be delighted to show you their photos with the stars; many also work as extras when the need arises!
+It’s also home to a thriving film scene in Morocco, with the nearest town of Ouarzazate being home to several studios.
+Ait Benhaddou was a filming location for Game of Thrones and Gladiator – locals will be delighted to show you their photos with the stars; many also work as extras when the need arises!

 If you want a less perfect kasbah, drive a further 6km north from Ait Benhaddou to find the slowly disintegrating Tamdaght kasbah, untouched by mass tourism.
 You can walk freely around this kasbah but be aware that there may be debris and falling masonry to add to the authenticity!

-The N9 will take you from Ouarzazarte back across the High Atlas, over the awe-inspiring Tizi n’ Tichka pass at 2260m, into the centre of Marrakech.
+The N9 will take you from Ouarzazate back across the High Atlas, over the awe-inspiring Tizi n’ Tichka pass at 2260m, into the center of Marrakech.

 The jewel in Morocco’s crown, Marrakech is a magical jumble of tradition and modernity.
-The medina is a feast for the senses and will leave you reeling as you struggle to comprehend the different smells, sounds and tastes that are unique to Morocco’s medinas.
+The medina is a feast for the senses and will leave you reeling as you struggle to comprehend the different smells, sounds, and tastes that are unique to Morocco’s ancient walled quarters.

-Known as the Red City, for its’ beaten clay buildings and ramparts, Marrakech is a city in which to spend a few days.
+Known as the Red City, for its beaten clay buildings and ramparts, Marrakech is a city in which to spend a few days.
 Underlying what feels like pandemonium in the souks is a laid-back vibe and a growing contemporary scene with lots of unique Marrakech experiences on offer for every type of visitor.

 Many of the major attractions are in the medina, simply wandering the streets and squares and exploring the souks of Marrakech could easily take a day.
 There is so much to see in Marrakech, taking a guided tour will help you make the most of your time here.
 It is possible to self-guide but you won’t get the insight and experience that a local can bring.
 These are our top picks of guided tours in Marrakech;

 Top Things to See in Marrakech